rtwb02/fin101/README.md

 # Sector Analysis 01
-Mini projects to learn more about the market through data
+Start to a series of mini projects to learn more about the market through data
 # Global Equity Sector Analysis

 A comprehensive Python code for analyzing global equity markets, providing insights into sector distributions, country breakdowns, and industry trends across international stock markets.